joshbruce/fourth-earth-raw/public/extensions/content.md

 Character A hits character B (a zombie) with a home run baseball swing; killing the zombie.
 Character A hits character C (also a zombie) in the same manner; unfortunately, character C is wearing a motorcycle helmet.
 Without resistance of some type in play, it might feel odd to the player that the zombie doesn't die; or, it might feel odd that the zombie does.

-Difficulty describes how hard something is to hit.
-The potential energy of an action tells us how much damage may be dealt.
-The resistance level tells us how much of that potential energy can be absorbed before having a noticeable affect.
+- Difficulty describes how hard something is to hit.
+- The potential energy of an action tells us how much damage may be dealt.
+- The resistance level tells us how much of that potential energy can be absorbed before having a noticeable affect.

 Consider a super human theme.
 Character A fires a gun as character B who is super human.
-The difficulty is reduced to "Done!"; character A is going to hit character B. The potential engery of the bullet we decided would be 5.
+The difficulty is reduced to 1; character A is going to hit character B. The potential engery of the bullet we decided would be 5; potential energy is never 0.
 Character B has a resistance to bullets set at 10.
-Character B's health battery is reduced by 0.
+Character B's health battery is reduced by 0 (5 - 10).

 Guidelines: